 Plan and plant your fall and early spring garden in the fall.
 You can still enjoy blooms after the summer flowering season is over.
 Remember to plant your early spring bulbs as well.
 There are also varieties that will bloom right after winter to welcome you into spring!

 As summer blooms are fading away, fall flowering crocus and colchicums start to appear.
 These bulbs produce grass-like leaves in the spring and wait until fall to display their blooms.
 These bulbs are only available in the fall, so remember to include them in your plantings.

-Plant fall flowering crocus in a full sun to part shade location of your garden, at a depth of 10 cm (4”) and space them approximately 10 cm (4”) apart.
-For maximum impact, plant in groups in flower beds, containers, rock gardens and at the base of shrubs.
+Plant fall flowering crocus in a full sun to part shade location of your garden, at a depth of 10 cm (4”), and space them approximately 10 cm (4”) apart.
+For maximum impact, plant in groups in flower beds, containers, rock gardens, and at the base of shrubs.

 Snowdrops bloom for a very long time – up to 5 weeks, as they are very cold weather resistant.
 Plant the bulbs 8 cm (3”) deep and 5 cm (2”) apart and they grow to heights of 10-25 cm (4-10”) tall in full sun to part shade.
 Some of their favourite planting spots are at the base of maple trees.
-Create stunning displays of snowdrops in containers or garden beds by planting in clusters.
+Create stunning displays of snowdrops in containers or garden beds by planting them in clusters.

 Are you ready to plant your fall-blooming and early-spring garden?
 For more information contact email@example.com or visit your local garden centre.
 To find a retailer near you, visit Find a Retailer Near You

 Where do I find a list of the plants that you sell on your website?
 I have tried looking for a list and guides are fine, but what is it you actually sell?